Arisbely/coranos.github.io/bananos/developer-training/05-lesson.md

-# Lesson Five, tables in index.html
+# Lesson Five, tables in index.html, borders in index.css

 On your gh-pages site in index.html, under your list of links, add a html table.